 - (i) the subject matter being reliant on a long-term contract/concession; - (ii) the subject matter having a lack of operating history; or - (iii) the use of a discounted cash flow methodology for valuation purposes. - 6.1.2 The Independent Adviser is expected to make due inquiries to satisfy itself that the Forward-Looking Information relied on was prepared on a reasonable basis.
 Providing sufficient disclosures on the Forward-Looking Information and other risk disclosures and warnings does not release the Independent Adviser from this responsibility. - 6.1.3 There should be adequate disclosures on the Forward-Looking Information to enable shareholders to assess the reasonableness of the methodologies and assumptions adopted.
-The disclosures should include, among others, the following: - (i) the limitations of the information and the reasons for its inclusion in the report; - (ii) the key assumptions used and the justification for adopting the said assumptions; - (iii) the basis and computation in deriving the discount rate, if applicable; - (iv) the extent and nature of the adjustments made by the Independent Adviser to the raw data provided/compiled; and - (v) the specific period to which the information relates and the basis for selecting the said period.
+The disclosures should include, among others, the following: - (i) the limitations of the information and the reasons for its inclusion in the report; - (ii) the key assumptions used and the justification for adopting the said assumptions; - (iii) the basis and computation in deriving the discount rate, if applicable; - (iv) the extent and nature of the adjustments made by the Independent Adviser to the raw data provided/compiled; - (v) the technical expertise of the Independent Adviser in relation to the relevant industry and company/asset; and

+(vi) the specific period to which the information relates and the basis for selecting the said period.